charles-uno/charles-uno.github.io/_posts/2017-08-21-police-malpractice.md

 ![In terms of search traffic, the climax of the Philando Castile case was Officer Yanez's acquittal, not the $3M wrongful death settlement.](/assets/images/wide/malpractice-castile-trends-16x9.png)
 *In terms of [search traffic](https://g.co/trends/9eJeo), the climax of the Philando Castile case was Officer Yanez's acquittal.
 The family's $3M wrongful death settlement with the city received comparably little attention.*

 In the healthcare industry, malpractice insurance puts a price tag on risk.
-High-risk doctors are more expensive to employ, and hospitals save money by training staff to avoid errors.
-Requiring police officers to hold liability insurance would work similarly, saving taxpayer dollars as well as the lives of our neighbors.
+High-risk doctors are more expensive to employ, and hospitals save money by training staff to avoid mistakes.
+Requiring police officers to hold liability insurance would work similarly, saving taxpayer dollars and decreasing the use of excessive force.

 <!--